hayk96/kubebridge/README.md

 # kubebridge
-Discover, Bridge, and Resolve Services in Kubernetes
+Discover, Link, and Resolve Services in Kubernetes